VA Maryland Healthcare System Perry Point Division/SARRTP

 • residential drug use treatment

-• inpatient treatment for drug addiction and mental health diagnosis
+• inpatient treatment for co-occurring mental health and drug use disorders

 Service Settings: